By 911 Pain Management | March 15th, 2022 | Pain Management

 Another benefit of pain injections is that they can help determine the bodily structure that is the potential source of discomfort.

-Depending on the type of pain management injection used, patients may begin feeling relief within a few hours, or in other instances, it may take multiple days for the medication to take effect.
+Depending on the type of pain management injection used, patients may begin feeling relief within a few hours, or in other instances, it may take a few days for the medication to fully take effect.
 Typically, there will be restrictions on physical activity until mobility has been restored.

 The Variety of Pain Management Injections

-There is a wide range of safe and effective pain management injections available at our pain management clinic in McAllen that can aid those dealing with orthopedic or neurological conditions or injuries, including:
+There is a wide range of safe and effective pain management injections available at our pain management clinic in McAllen that can aid those dealing with orthopedic or neurological conditions, including:

 1. Epidural Steroid Injection